The UK's largest independent broadband news and information site

-- Visit the BT Openreach Superfast broadband website and enter your postcode to see if your telephone exchange and more importantly if your cabinet is enabled.
+- Visit the Openreach Superfast broadband website and enter your postcode to see if your telephone exchange and more importantly if your cabinet is enabled.

 - If your exchange is marked as 'Accepting Orders', enter your telephone number on the BT Wholesale broadband availability checker.

 - If you Cabinet is scheduled to be enabled for FTTC broadband, you should see a paragraph such as "Your cabinet is planned to have WBC FTTC by 30th June 2012."
 This will also provide an estimated speed that you should see.

 If your area is enabled, you may not be able to get fibre broadband from your current provider.
 Below is a list of fibre broadband providers and some of their products.

 To find Fibre based broadband packages please visit our fibre broadband package list.

 Virgin media run a cable network which is a coax-fibre hybrid network.
 It works in a similar way to Fibre-to-the-Cabinet (FTTC) where fibre is run to a street-side cabinet and from here a connection is made to your house using a coaxial cable.
 This coaxial cable offers more resilience to interference than a standard phone line so it is possible to run faster services over this.
 These Virgin FTTC cable products currently offer speeds ranging from up to 50meg to up to 152meg.

 The architecture of the Virgin Media network is often referred to Fibre to the Node, and is based around DOCSIS 3.0.

 FTTC for a number of years required an engineer to visit to install it, but this has not been the case for a couple of years now, meaning you can easily upgrade from ADSL to FTTC without any need to be at home on the day of the switchover.